minishd/laurus/README.md

 # laurus
 This tool merges a Lua source tree into one output file.
 It can also minify the output or compile it into Lua 5.1 bytecode.
-The code it generates is compatible with all versions of Lua.
+The code it generates is compatible with Lua versions 5.1 and above.

 ## Installation
 This can be installed by cloning the Git repository and using `nimble install`.